 - limiting your intake of unhealthy fats and added sugars

 - managing your cholesterol and blood glucose levels

 It’s also important to follow up on doctor appointments and report any new symptoms.

-If you can make the recommended lifestyle changes early, you may be able to preserve good liver health for a long time.
+If you’ve been diagnosed with nonalcoholic fatty liver disease, sticking to recommended lifestyle changes may be enough to preserve good liver health for a long time.
 You may even be able to reverse liver damage in the earliest stages of the disease.